-My primary research focus on the effects of state and police violence for low-income communities, in particular Black communities, and Latinos in the United States.
+My primary research focus on the effects of state and police violence among residents of low-income communities in the U.S and Latin America.

 I have studied the effects of policing and police violence on residents of South L.A. and São Paulo's periphery.
-I examined how police violence affects residents' racial, spatial identities, their notion of citizenship, and how police construct authoritarian spaces in these areas continuing the subordination and subjugation of Blacks and Latino residents of these two cities.
+I examined how police violence affects residents' racial, spatial identities, their notion of citizenship, and how police construct authoritarian spaces in these areas, continuing the subordination and exploitation of low-income residents.

-My work has been published in the journal of Social Justice, International Studies Perspectives, International Studies Review, as well as chapters in several Handbooks and Edited Books.
-I am currently working on a book based on my research in Los Angeles and São Paulo
+My work has been published in important academic journals such as International Studies Perspectives, International Studies Review, Journal of Social Studies, as well as chapters in several Handbooks and Edited Books.
+I am currently working on a book based on my research in Los Angeles and São Paulo.